remitoudic/forcast_energy_consumption/README.md

 - 3 Deployment:

- The deployement is the heart of this  project,  it is  what allows connectiviting beteween all the pieces.
+ The deployement  part is the heart of this  project becaause it is  what allows connectiviting beteween all the pieces.
 It includes a backend  which communinicate with Mlflow, Mage and the monitoring and server  most of it.
  It also includes a frontend sever for  the user interface.

  [More about  the deployment implemention in the project](3-deployment/README.md)